KSDaemon/wampy.js/README.md

 ## About

-Feature-rich, zero dependency (by default) WAMP (WebSocket Application Messaging Protocol) Javascript implementation (for browser and node.js)
+Feature-rich, lightweight and zero dependency (by default) WAMP (WebSocket Application Messaging Protocol) Javascript implementation (for browser and node.js)

 [![NPM version][npm-image]][npm-url]